 Heat and cool more efficiently

 Heating and cooling may seem pretty straightforward, but there are actually a variety of technologies you can use—many of which can save you money.

-These electric heating and cooling technologies operate with 100% or more energy efficiency:
+These electric heating and cooling technologies operate with an energy efficiency level of 100% or more:

 - Electric plenum heaters